Toronto: 19th century

 Toronto became the capital of the province of Ontario after its official creation in 1867.
 The seat of government of the Ontario briefly returned to the same building that hosted the Third Parliament Building of Upper Canada, before moving to the Ontario Legislative Building at Queen's Park in 1893.
 Because of its provincial capital status, the city was also the location of Government House, the residence of the viceregal representative of the Crown in right of Ontario.

 Long before the Royal Military College of Canada was established in 1876, supporters of the concept proposed military colleges in Canada.
 Staffed by British Regulars, adult male students underwent a three-month-long military course at the School of Military Instruction in Toronto.
 Established by Militia General Order in 1864, the school enabled officers of militia or candidates for commission or promotion in the Militia to learn military duties, drill and discipline, to command a company at Battalion Drill, to drill a company at Company Drill, the internal economy of a company, and the duties of a company's officer.
 The school was retained at Confederation, in 1867.
-In 1868, Schools of cavalry and artillery instruction were formed in Toronto.
+In 1868, schools of cavalry and artillery instruction were formed in Toronto.

 In the 19th century, the city built an extensive sewage system to improve sanitation, and streets were illuminated with gas lighting as a regular service.
 Long-distance railway lines were constructed, including a route completed in 1854 linking Toronto with the Upper Great Lakes.
 The Grand Trunk Railway and the Northern Railway of Canada joined in the building of the first Union Station in downtown.
 The advent of the railway dramatically increased the numbers of immigrants arriving, commerce and industry, as had the Lake Ontario steamers and schooners entering port before.
 These enabled Toronto to become a major gateway linking the world to the interior of the North American continent.
 Expanding port and rail facilities brought in northern timber for export and imported Pennsylvania coal.
 Industry dominated the waterfront for the next 100 years.

-During the late-19th century, Toronto became the largest alcohol distillation (in particular, spirits) centre in North America.
-By the 1860s, the Gooderham and Worts Distillery operations became the world's largest whisky factory.
-A preserved section of this once dominant local industry remains in the Distillery District.
-The harbour allowed for sure access to grain and sugar imports used in processing.
+During the late 19th century, Toronto became the largest alcohol distillation (in particular, spirits) centre in North America.
+A distillery built by Gooderham and Worts from 1959 to 1961 became the country's largest whisky factory.
+While the factory has since closed, its buildings have been designated a National Historic Site and have been converted into the Distillery District.
+The harbour allowed access to grain and sugar imports used in processing.

-Horse-drawn streetcars gave way to electric streetcars in 1891, when the city granted the operation of the transit franchise to the Toronto Railway Company.
+Horse-drawn streetcars gave way to electric streetcars in 1891 when the city granted the operation of the transit franchise to the Toronto Railway Company.
 The public transit system passed into public ownership in 1921 as the Toronto Transportation Commission, later renamed the Toronto Transit Commission.
 The system now has the third-highest ridership of any city public transportation system in North America.